Resolving Connection Not Scheduled error

 RSNetworx for Controlnet

 At this point, I’ll open RSNetworx for Controlnet.
-In this case, I will only have 3 stops to follow to schedule the network.
+In this case, I will only have 3 steps to follow to schedule the network.
 First, I’ll go online with the network.
 Next, I’ll enable edits on the network.
 Lastly, I’ll save and re-write connetions to the network.
 After that, our error should go away.
 I’m going to schedule the network from scratch.
 I have no previous Controlnet file to open and download to the network.
 I use the following procedure to automatically find connection requests and to reschedule the network.
 This should work as long as no manual scheduling is required (such as in the PLC-5).

 Step 1) Go Online with the Controlnet